William of Champlitte: Early years and the Fourth Crusade

-William was the second son of Odo or Eudes I of Champlitte, viscount of Dijon (son of Hugh, Count of Champagne) and his wife, Sybille.
-He married first Alais, the lady of Meursault.
-With the consent of his wife, he donated property to the Cistercian abbey of Auberive for the soul of his younger brother, Hugh in 1196.
+William was the second son of Odo or Eudes I of Champlitte, viscount of Dijon.
 He later married Elisabeth of Mount-Saint-Jean, but they divorced in 1199.

-William and his brother, Odo II of Champlitte joined the Fourth Crusade in September 1200 at Cîteaux.
-William was one of the crusader leaders who signed the letter written in April 1203 by Counts Baldwin IX of Flanders, Louis I of Blois and Chartres and Hugh IV of Saint Pol to Pope Innocent III who had excommunicated the whole expedition after the occupation of Zara (now Zadar, Croatia).
-They begged the pope not to chastise Marques Boniface I of Montferrat, the leader of the crusade who had, in order to preserve the integrity of the expedition, withheld the publication of the papal bull of anathema.
+William was one of the crusader leaders who signed the letter written in April 1203 by Counts Baldwin IX of Flanders, Louis I of Blois and Chartres and Hugh IV of Saint Pol to Pope Innocent III after the occupation of Zara (now Zadar, Croatia).